ThibaultPhilips-r0663615/guides-api/README.md

 ## Purpose of this project

-This project was made in order to show future employers my capabilities with node JS, or more specially ExpressJS and the firebase environment.
-The project's base concept is a guide service REST API, which makes use of firebase serverless functions service.
-Additionally to the functions service, there is also an integration of Google cloud logging, firebase bucket and firebase authentication.
+This project was made in order to show future employers my capabilities with node JS, or more specially ExpressJS and the Firebase environment.
+The project's base concept is a guide service REST API, which makes use of Firebase serverless functions service.
+Additionally to the functions service, there is also an integration of Google cloud logging, Firebase bucket and Firebase authentication.

 The final goal is to integrate the REST API in both a frontend website (Such as ReactJS, VueJS, etc...) and in a mobile Application (Flutter, React native, etc...).
 Through these frontend applications, you would be able to manage the resources of the guide service.